 The final report includes a developer’s guide as a separate document (see below).
 Frequently, questions are asked about which elements of design should be documented in the design section and which should be documented in the developer’s guide.
 Design elements that offer natural avenues for extension should be documented in the developer’s guide, as should parts of the design that are expected to require modification for deployment at the sponsor’s site.
 Elements of the design and implementation that the sponsor may need to change (e.g., to configure or extend the product) should be documented in the developer’s guide.
 All other design features should be documented here.

 In the Interim Project Report, this section should describe the current status of the code implementation at the time of report submission.
 In the Final Report, this section should describe the final state of the implementation.

 Teams will normally plan for acceptance testing of the entire software product and unit testing of individual code components.
+You may choose to automate the execution of your acceptance tests, if appropriate, but this is not required.
 At the completion of the project, teams will have a mature plan for both acceptance and unit testing.
 In the final report, these sections will not only list individual test cases but will also report on the results of each test.
 Acceptance and unit testing each make up half of the team’s testing grade.

 Each team must include a unit test suite of automated white box unit tests for every component of the project (that is, across all operational environments and languages).
 Most coverage tools provide a way to obtain a printed coverage report after execution of the unit test suite.
 Each team must include a copy of their current coverage report in each progress report and the final project report.Each team should list the testing tool used to perform unit testing and to collect coverage statistics, as well as any classes which were not well covered and the reasons why these units were not tested.